trickstercache/trickster/docs/clickhouse.md

 ```

 Note that these values can be wrapped in the ClickHouse toDateTime function, but ClickHouse will make that conversion implicitly and it is not required.
 All string times are assumed to be UTC.

+### Non-Time-Series Queries

+Queries that are not cacheable as time series — such as `LIMIT`-based queries, `SELECT 1` health checks, or SDK handshake requests — are transparently proxied to the upstream ClickHouse server.
+These requests are cached using the Object Proxy Cache (OPC) with per-query cache keys derived from the `query` and `database` URL parameters, ensuring that different SQL statements receive distinct cache entries.

+### Health and Ping Endpoint

+Trickster exposes a `/ping` endpoint that returns a health check response, matching the endpoint provided by ClickHouse itself.
+This enables compatibility with clients and SDKs that probe `/ping` during connection initialization.

 ### Normalization and "Fast Forwarding"